There should be one medical college or institution for PG medical education in every district: PM | Politics

 ''The Centre is making efforts that there should be one medical college or institution for PG (post-graduate) medical education in every district,'' he said.

 Talking about the erstwhile Medical Council of India (MCI), he said that questions used to be raised on its decisions and there were allegations on its transparency.
-These harmed the quality of medical education and delivery of health services, the prime minister said.
+This harmed quality of medical education and delivery of health services, the prime minister said.

 He said after efforts and many challenges, the government was finally able to bring reform by forming the National Medical Commission in place of the MCI.
 The impact of the commission is now visible, Prime Minister Modi said.